-The Open Education Unit under the joint leadership of Dr James Brunton and Dr Eamon Costello supports academic and operational excellence in the design, development and implementation of modules and programmes available to students studying through flexible and online learning delivery modes.
+The Open Education Unit under the leadership of Dr Eamon Costello supports academic and operational excellence in the design, development and implementation of modules and programmes available to students studying through flexible and online learning delivery modes.
 It also plays a key role in the evaluation and quality enhancement of related academic programmes and student support services.
 The Unit is committed to supporting new models of open and online learning and promoting access and development wherever people live throughout the world.

 The Teaching Enhancement Unit under the leadership of Dr Mark Glynn offers strategically targeted teaching development services that promote academic excellence in the effective use of digital, blended and online learning for students studying both on-campus and off-campus.
 It also supports a range of core teaching enhancement services and provides leadership in the management and sustainable development of DCU’s 21st Century Digital Campus.
 The Unit is known as a hub of expertise in supporting digital, blended and online learning both nationally and internationally, as evidenced by the leading role it plays in the annual UK/Ireland Moodle Moot.

 The Ideas Lab is an innovation incubator and under the leadership of Dr Mairéad Nic Giolla Mhichíl has a goal of exploring new and alternative models of education.
 More specifically, The Ideas Lab manages DCU's MOOC initiatives and The Fáilte ar Líne Project.
+It is a place and space where learning and digital innovation seed, blossom and grow.
+Founded on the principles of design thinking, rapid prototying and a learning-centred philosophy the Ideas Lab is focused on agility, on acceleration and the scaling of learning ideas into full-implementation.

 The Digital Learning Research Network under the leadership of Professor Mark Brown and Dr Eamon Costello fosters a network of leaders and strong communities of practice at the forefront of research in teaching and learning.
 In addition, it aims to strategically engage with professional bodies and key external stakeholders in order to influence policy and benchmark the effective use of digital and online learning against international best practices.
 The Research Network brings together a unquie mix of over 50 NIDL and faculty staff who offer a wealth of expertise and experience across a wide range of disciplines.
 The activities of the research network are also guided by the support of our International Advisory Board.